square-computersetup/square-computersetup.github.io/_pages/mac-druva-restore.md

 {% include figure url="/assets/images/druva-restore2.png" image_path="/assets/images/druva-restore2.png" %}

-A new “Druva Restore” window will appear, review the machines listed and find the machine you would like to restore from.
+A new “Druva Restore” window will appear.
+Review the machines listed and find the machine you would like to restore from.

 Once you have selected the machine, select the date you would like to restore from.